DPT 5010 MEDICAL PHYSIOLOGY & DISEASES FOR PHYSICAL THERAPY (4 credits)

 DPT 6010 MUSCULOSKELETAL PHYSICAL THERAPY II (4 credits)

-This course provides an in-depth study of the evaluation, diagnosis and physical management of musculoskeletal dysfunction of the cervical spine, temporomandibular joint and upper extremities of the human body.
-Students will learn to integrate concepts of various approaches to physical therapy management with specific examination and intervention techniques to address both surgical and non-surgical musculoskeletal conditions of these regions.
+This course provides an in-depth study of the evaluation, diagnosis, and physical management of musculoskeletal impairments and limitations of the cervical and thoracic spine, temporomandibular joint, and upper extremities of the human body.
+Students will learn to integrate concepts of various approaches to physical therapy management with specific examination and intervention techniques to address both surgical and nonsurgical musculoskeletal conditions of these regions.
 Various orthopedic manual physical therapy approaches including special tests, thrust and non-thrust joint mobilization techniques, will be introduced.
-The student will also learn to incorporate appropriate therapeutic exercise regimens for various musculoskeletal conditions of these upper quadrant regions.
+The student will also learn to incorporate appropriate therapeutic exercise and activity regimens for various musculoskeletal conditions of these upper quarter and spine regions.

 DPT 6030 MUSCULOSKELETAL PHYSICAL THERAPY III (4 credits)